aws-samples/aws-service-catalog-tools-workshop/workshop/content/every-day-use/100-creating-a-product/100-define-the-product.md

 {{< figure src="/how-tos/creating-and-provisioning-a-product/SuccessfulFactoryRun.png" >}}

 {{% notice tip %}}
-You should see your commit message on this screen, it will help you know which version of ServiceCatalogFactory repo the pipeline is processing.
+You should see your commit message on this screen, it will help you know which version of *ServiceCatalogFactory* repo the pipeline is processing.
 {{% /notice %}}

 Now that your *ServiceCatalogFactory* pipeline has completed you can view the newly created pipeline:
 {{% codepipeline_pipeline_link "aws-config-enable-config-v1-pipeline" %}}

-You can safely ignore aws-config-enable-config-v1-pipeline has failed.
+You can safely ignore the `aws-config-enable-config-v1-pipeline has failed` warning.
 For the pipeline to succeed, we need to add the source code for it to work which we will do in the next step.